TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

         * **`AccInAccOutMouse`, `AudAccMouse`, `AudInAccOutMouse`, `AudInAudOutMose`, `OfcAccMouse`** - As mentioned above, these are the classes for each mouse type.

 ### Basic Functions Remarks
-Each class in the hierarchy has functions that help analyze the relations within that class - Mouse functions allow one inspect the data about a single mouse.
-MouseList functions lets one analyze the data and compare mice from the same type (e.g. running functions on the mouselist "OfcAccMice" compares the different mice of type ofc-acc).
-ListsOfMouseLists lets one analyze the differences and similarity between different types of mice.
+Each class in the hierarchy has functions that help analyze the relations within that class - Mouse functions allow one to inspect the data about a single mouse.
+MouseList functions let one analyze the data and compare mice of the same type (e.g. running functions on the mouselist "OfcAccMice" compares the different mice of type ofc-acc).
+ListsOfMouseLists allows one to analyze the differences and similarities between different types of mice.

 ## General Function Use
 ### Description Vector
 Many functions take as input a description vector.
 This is a vector that describes the type of data to run the function on.
 There are three types of data - Task, Passive and Free.
 Each one has sub-options one should pass functions via the description vector:
-* Task - The vectors shape should be ["Task", "divideBy"], where "dividedBy" means the type of activity the recording was cut by (lick, movement, onset, etc.).
-E.g. ["Task", "lick"].
+* Task - The vector's shape should be `["Task", "divideBy"]`, where "dividedBy" means the type of activity the recording was cut by (lick, movement, onset, etc.).
+E.g. `["Task", "lick"]`.
-* Passive - The vectors shape should be ["Passive", "state", "soundType", "time"], where state is whether the mouse was awake or anasthesized, soundType is BBN or FS sound options, and time is pre or post training.
-E.g. ["Passive", "state", "soundType", "time"].
+* Passive - The vectors shape should be `["Passive", "state", "soundType", "time"]`, where the state is whether the mouse was awake or anesthetized, soundType is BBN or FS sound options, and time is pre or post-training.
+E.g. `["Passive", "state", "soundType", "time"]`.
-* Free - The vectors shape should be ["Free", "divideBy", "time"], where divide by can be wither concat (meaning the hole signal without division) or movement, and time means pre or post training.
-E.g. ["Free", "movement", "pre"].
+* Free - The vector's shape should be `["Free", "divideBy", "time"]`, where divide by can be either concat (meaning the hole signal without division) or movement, and time means pre or post-training.
+E.g. `["Free", "movement", "pre"]`.

 ### Standard Function Values
 After some calibration we have chosen to work with the following parameters -
-* Smoothing - 300 samples.
+* **Smoothing** - 300 samples.
-* Downsample - 10 samples.
+* **Downsample** - 10 samples.
-* Time window - 1 seconde.
+* **Time window** - 1 seconde.
-* Time window shift - 0.1 seconds.
+* **Time window shift** - 0.1 seconds.

 *Note:* Before using 1 second time window we used 3 seconds time window.
-There main things were similar between the two, but taking a smaller time window "smoothed" the correlation less and we felt like it was able to capture small neuances better (although it catches more noise as well).
+They were mostly similar, but taking a smaller time window "smoothed" the correlation less and we felt like it was able to capture small nuances better (although it catches more noise as well).

 # Old Documentation
+This documentation is still relevant but isn't updated with new functions and sections (e.g. listsOfMouseLists).

 ## Mouse

 ### Use
-Notice that in a lot of function a description vector is needed.
+Notice that in a lot of functions a description vector is needed.
 It's built as so -
 - For Task signals ["Task", "divideBy"],
 	- eg. ["Task", "lick"]
 - For Passive signals ["Passive", "state", "soundType", "time"],